saeed-sufi/travel-agency/README.md

   // for more extended comment use the following commenting method: git commit -m "Subject" -m "Description..."

+  // Create a branch on remote repository git push origin <branch-name>

+  // The following command, makes a branch named 'static' on the remote repo and push commit with d23ea94 hash (newer commits wouldn't be pushed) git push origin d23ea94:refs/heads/static

+  // Undo the last push from remote repository (make sure no one has made changes to the repository before proceeding) git push -f origin cc4b63bebb6:alpha-0.3.0

+  // Delete remote branch
+  git push -d origin <branch_name>

+  // To see what other commits your HEAD (or any other ref) has pointed to in the past git reflog

+  // A pull is just a fetch followed by a merge which means `git pull origin other-branch` is equivalent to `git fetch origin other-branch && git merge other-branch`.

   ```
   #### Git Terminology
   * Pull request: is basically a request to merge one branch into another